 What is a Concussion?

 A concussion is a traumatic brain injury (TBI).
 It occurs when forces are applied directly or indirectly to the head and/or body which causes rapid, thrashing of the brain within the skull.
 As a result, the brain swells and undergoes chemical changes which impairs brain function.
 While concussions are considered a “mild” TBI, the effects can be serious.
+Concussions, especially sports concussions, may go undiagnosed, but here are some signs and symptoms to look out for.

 Concussion Risk Factors